wixette/isb/csharp/ISB/Lib/README.md

 # The ISB standard libraries.

+A standard library is either a built-in library or a named library:

- * Built-in library: functions and properties defined by `BuiltIn.cs`.
-The functions and properties of the built-in library are accessed without lib name by the BASIC code.
-E.g.: `Print(x+y)`, `Quit()`, etc.
+ * Built-in library: the library defined by `BuiltIn.cs`.
+The functions of the built-in library are accessed without lib name by the BASIC code.
+   E.g.: `Print(x+y)`, `Quit()`, etc. There is no properties defined in the built-in library (to avoid ambiguity between variable names and property names).
- * Named libraries: each named library is defined by a C# code.
-The functions and properties of the named libraries are accessed via `LibName.EntryName`.
+ * Named library: each named library is defined by a separate C# class.
+The functions and the properties of a named libraries are accessed via `LibName.EntryName`.
+E.g.: `Math.Sin(x)`, `Math.Pi`, etc.

-   E.g.: `Math.cs` defines all the math functions and properties.
-Thoes entries can be accessed via `Math.Sin(x)`, `Math.Pi`, etc.
+The names of libraries, functions and propertis are case insensitive in BASIC code.
+E.g., `Math.Pi` is the same thing as `math.pi`, `Math.PI` or `MATH.PI`.

 ## Note